-Students may not accumulate more one (1) in a 16-week semester.
+Students may not accumulate more one (1) in a 8-week course.
 To accrue more than this limit results in review of the student's clinical performance by the nursing faculty.
 Directives to the student from the faculty may include lowering clinical grade and/or probation or dismissal from the nursing program.